ak5352/Agile-Git-Practice-Assignment/README.md

 ak5352

 This article about tracking user navigation on websites was interesting to me because it sheds light on the increasing importance of powerful user interface design.
-It is common knowledge now that having a clean, well-designed website is important to attracting people so that website and even the company that owns the website.
+It is common knowledge now that having a clean, well-designed website is important to attracting people to that website and even the company that owns the website.
 Yet if the website is not able to provide the user with what the user wants, then what's the point of it looking all neat and pretty?
 This article argues that by including behavioral analytics on one's website--tracking where the users navigate, what they click on, and even how long they stay on the website--we can increase our understanding of how users interact with software.
 This data, rather than the traffic a website receives, proves invaluable to designing a powerful user experience because we can actually